 This is where TOPdesk came in, providing visibility and enabling multiple departments to work together, says Conleth: “The tool breaks down the barriers between teams, triggering conversations and making meetings more beneficial.”

 Currently, the IT and Finance departments use TOPdesk within the council, however, plans to onboard Information Governance and Estates and Facilities Management are in progress.
 It doesn’t end there.
 Graphic design is the most recent team to notice what the tool could do for them: they added a request form on the portal for those needing a website or flyer design.
 “We want to do more integrations with different departments and push the SSP even more with our users.
-We bought TOPdesk because it’s not static, we have so much more scope that we can utilise,” continued Conleth.
+We bought TOPdesk because it’s not static, we have so much more scope that we can utilize,” continued Conleth.

-By embarking on a journey to unify service departments and, ultimately, unify their entire offering in the service catalogue, Armagh City, Banbridge and Craigavon council are well on their way to becoming a unified organisation.
+By embarking on a journey to unify service departments and, ultimately, unify their entire offering in the service catalogue, Armagh City, Banbridge and Craigavon council are well on their way to becoming a unified organization.